|Nutrition Facts (per serving)|

 Stir in lemon juice.

-In another bowl, beat egg whites and salt to from soft peaks.
+In another bowl, beat egg whites and salt to form soft peaks.

 Gently fold beaten egg whites into cream cheese mixture until incorporated and white streaks are no longer visible.

-Cool the cheesecakes in the muffin tins.
-Then remove from the tins and chill in the refrigerator until ready to serve.
+Cool cheesecakes in muffin tins.
+Then remove from tins and chill in refrigerator until ready to serve.

-Before serving, remove the muffin liners and top with pie filling.
+Before serving, remove muffin liners and top with pie filling.